 Also, no one knows the long term effects of cell phone and wifi radiation, but I’m sure those must have some neurologic effects.

 Why do you think VM is often misdiagnosed?

 Vestibular migraine is often misdiagnosed because there is not enough education in the medical community about vestibular migraine and dizziness in general.
 Also, many doctors may not like to see patients with dizziness in general because of their limited exposure and education in this topic.

 How can patients help themselves outside of the appointments with their doctor?

-Here are the most reported symptoms associated with vestibular migraine or migraine associated vertigo (MAV):
+Here are the most reported vestibular migraine symptoms, which also includes migraine associated vertigo (MAV):

 Vertigo - a feeling of motion when there is no motion.
 Most commonly associated with spinning where either you are spinning or your surroundings are spinning.
 Dr. Cho says physicians see this as primarily spinning to keep it distinguishable from other symptoms.

 You’ll want to describe your type of vertigo.